Faridabad DCP Vikram Kapoor allegedly commits suicide

 Man streams his suicide video live on Facebook

 The exact reason behind this extreme step is unknown.
-An investigation is underway.
+Expressing grief over the demise of Kapoor, Police Commissioner Sanjay Kumar said the entire police department was in mourning.
+He said a probe into the incident was underway.

+Kapoor, a native of Ambala, had joined the Haryana Police as an assistant sub-inspector.
+After promotion, he became the DCP and was posted in Faridabad for the last two years.

 According to the reports, Kumar, 58, hailed from Kurukshetra district and was promoted as an IPS officer last year.
 He was due to retire from service on October 31, 2020.